Japanese occupation of Malaya: Resistance movements

 Following the Japanese invasion of Malaya on 8 December 1941, the British colonial authorities accepted the Malayan Communist Party's (MCP) standing offer of military co-operation and on 15 December, all left-wing political prisoners were released.
-From 20 December, the British military began to train party members in guerilla warfare at the hastily established 101st Special Training School (101st STS) in Singapore.
+From 20 December, the British military began to train party members in guerrilla warfare at the hastily established 101st Special Training School (101st STS) in Singapore.
 About 165 MCP members were trained before the fall of Singapore to the Japanese.
 These fighters, scantily armed and equipped by the hard-pressed British, hurriedly dispersed and attempted to harass the occupying army.

 Just before Singapore fell on 15 February 1942, the party began organise armed resistance in Johor.
 4 armed groups, which became known as 'Regiments', were formed, with the 101st Special Training School's (101st STS) trainees serving as nuclei.
 In March, this force was dubbed the Malayan Peoples' Anti-Japanese Army (MPAJA) and began sabotage and ambushes against the Japanese.
 The Japanese responded with reprisals against Chinese civilians.
 These reprisals, coupled with increasing economic hardship, caused large numbers of Malayan Chinese to flee the cities.
 They became squatters at the forest margins, where they became the main source of recruits, food, and other assistance for the MPAJA.
 The MPAJA consolidated this support by providing protection.